martin-eden/Lua-RgbStripeConsole/Readme.md

 Lua is used in two roles here.

 First is file sender.
 It opens Arduino as file "/dev/ttyUSB0".
-It opens text file "Data.Stripe".
+It opens text file ["Data.Stripe"][Data.Stripe].
 It sends lines from text file to Arduino.

 Second is file generator.
 Generally it's Lua program that generates "Data.Stripe" text file.

-One implementation is basic test ("MakeTest.lua").
+One implementation is basic test (["MakeTest.lua"][MakeTest.lua]).

-Other is "Plasm" gradient generation ("MakePlasm.lua").
-I've figured out this algorithm like twenty years ago and implemented 2D version in Delphi.
+Other is "Plasm" gradient generation (["MakePlasm.lua"][MakePlasm.lua]).
+I've figured out this algorithm like twenty years ago and implemented 2D versions in Delphi and QBASIC.

 ### 1D Plasm